wp-plugins/simple-history/readme.txt

 == Changelog ==

 = x.x.x =
 - Added the Simple History Extender-module/plugin.
 With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
-All work on this module was made by Laurens Offereins.
+All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
 Super thanks!
 - With the help of Simple History Extender this plugin also tracks changes made in bbPress, Gravity Forms and in Widges.
 Awesome!
 - Added user email to RSS feed + some other small changed to make it compatible with IFTTT.com.
 Thanks to phoenixMagoo for the code changes.
 Fixes http://wordpress.org/support/topic/suggestions-a-couple-of-tweaks-to-the-rss-feed.
 - Small fixes here and there, for example changing deprecated WordPress functions to not deprecated